tdworowy/kindle_highlights/md/TCPIP_Illustrated_Volume_1_(Addison-Wesley_Professional_Computing_Series)_(R_Fall_Kevin).md

       The original Ethernet encoded bits using a Manchester Phase Encoding (MPE) with two voltage levels.
 With MPE, bits are encoded as voltage transitions rather than absolute values.

+      Magic packets contain a special repeated pattern of the byte value 0xFF.
+Often, such frames are sent as a form of UDP packet (see Chapter 10) encapsulated in a broadcast Ethernet frame.
+Several tools are available to generate them, including wol [WOL]:

+      The MAC control frame is a frame format using the regular encapsulation from Figure 3-3, but with a 2-byte opcode immediately following the Length/Type field.
+PAUSE frames are essentially the only type of frames that uses MAC control frames.
+They include a 2-byte quantity encoding the hold-off time.
+Implementation of the “entire” MAC control layer (basically, just 802.3x flow control) is optional.